Skip to content

 What is the 1099-K used for?

-The primary purpose of the Housing Tax Assistance Tax Act of 2008 is to provide housing reform.
-But as with many laws, other requirements were added to the final bill—including the requirement for credit card and third party settlement organizations (TPSO) to report certain payments to the IRS beginning in early 2012 for the 2011 tax year.
+The primary purpose of the Housing Tax Assistance Tax Act of 2008 was housing reform.
+But as with many large bills, unrelated provisions were added to the final bill - including new information-reporting rules for third party settlement organizations (TPSOs) to begin reporting certain payment transactions to the IRS on Form 1099-K beginning in early 2012 for the 2011 tax year.

 Many states also require that TPSOs file 1099-Ks with the state taxing authorities.